 A similar eclipse in 2017 toured the country from coast to coast, capturing the attention of millions, who stared into the sun with protective eye coverings.

 If you miss the event in 2024, the next total solar eclipse visible from the U.S. won’t happen until August 12, 2045.
+The path of totality will pass through the West, heartland and South.

 The American Astronomical Society says the moon is slowly moving away from Earth at the rate of about 1.5 inches per year.